robseb/socfpgaPlatformGenerator/README.md

 3. **Copy the Yocto Project Linux Distribution files to the partition**

-    The following method can copy the Linux *rootfs*, device tree and the compressed Kernel Image from the Yocto Project to the Image partition folder.
+    The following method can copy the Linux *rootfs*, *Linux Device Tree* and the compressed Kernel Image from the Yocto Project to the Image partition folder.
     ````python
     #
     # @brief Copy all essential Linux Distribution files (rootfs,zImage,Device Tree) to